kevicency/ReactJSDay-Verona-Slides/script.md

 get there?

 Well, let's see what a stylesheet module exactly is.
-The stylesheet module is a map of a local class names, f.e. btn, to a global class name, like that has you're seeing here.
+The stylesheet module is a map of a local class names defined in the stylesheet, f.e. btn, to a global class name, like that has you're seeing here.
 And by having random hashes as global class names the chances for collisions  are negligible.
 And in the end, the stylesheet that will be added to the document will be a *generated* one,